 If you need to cancel a money order, there are a few different approaches you may take.
-You can cancel a money order if you are the original purchaser and it is still in your possession.
-You may also cancel a money order that has been lost or stolen as long as you still have the original money order receipt.
-In cases of fraud or a suspected scam, it may be possible to cancel a money order if the suspected crime is reported to law enforcement and is properly investigated before it has been cashed.
+You can easily cancel one if you are the original purchaser and it is still in your possession.
+You may also cancel one that has been lost or stolen as long as you still have the original money order receipt.
+In cases of fraud or a suspected scam, it may be possible to cancel money orders if the suspected crime is reported to law enforcement and is properly investigated before they have been cashed.

 If you purchased a money order, but later decided not to send it, you can take it back to the retailer where it was purchased and request a refund.
 This method only works, however, if the money order is still intact.
 Both the actual money order as well as the receipt must be returned together.